 Legal Guidance For Simple and Complex Spousal Support & Alimony Cases in Houston, TX

 Texas family courts assume that alimony or spousal maintenance is not needed.
 However, if a party can demonstrate that they are making an effort to earn an income or to learn a new skill, the court might grant support.
-Either spouse can request spousal support, which is also called alimony or maintenance.
+Either spouse can request spousal support in Houston, Texas, which is also called alimony or maintenance.
 Receiving or paying alimony may work differently based on whether your divorce is contested or uncontested.
-Whether you hope to receive alimony or avoid paying it, spousal support lawyers with Stepp & Sullivan, P.C. can provide knowledgeable legal counsel.
+Whether you hope to receive alimony or avoid paying it, Houston, Texas spousal support lawyers with Stepp & Sullivan, P.C. can provide knowledgeable legal counsel.

-When does the court grant spousal support in Texas?
+When does the court grant spousal support in Houston, Texas?